PaTai-s/React-Project-/proposal.md

 If time permits, the following stretch features will be implemented in order of priority:

-* Users will be able to...
-* Users will be able to...
-* Users will be able to...
+* Users will be able to find a recipe by interacting with a `random recipe` button

-**Example:**
-* Users will be able to save and view favorited artworks using local storage
+* Users will be able to find recipes by filtering based on cuisines
-* Users will be able to change the color scheme of the website from light mode to dark mode
+* Users will be able to see a list of meals based on the first letter typed in the search bar

 ## 📆 Timeline for reaching MVP in 1 week